ardata-fr/doconv/README.md

 > Word’ would do (sections can be misunderstood for example).

-If ‘Microsoft Word’ is available on your machine, install python module ‘docx2pdf’ with the following instructions (and make sure beforehand that python is available on your machine too):
+If ‘Microsoft Word’ is available on your machine, install python module ‘docx2pdf’ with the command `docx2pdf_install()` (and make sure beforehand that python is available on your machine too):

 ``` r
 library(locatexec)